Ch1nv/customer-segmentation/README.md

 We have 4 groups of our customers, we analyze each of them.

 ### Balanced Family Professionals (Group 1)
-This cluster represents stable, career-focused individuals who balance professional responsibilities with family life.
-Their consumption patterns indicate practicality, moderate purchasing power, and a preference for cost-effective yet quality products.
+This cluster represents stable, career-focused individuals who successfully balance professional responsibilities with family life.
+Their consumption patterns reflect practicality, moderate purchasing power, and a preference for cost-effective yet high-quality products.

 **Business Insight:**
 This segment is ideal for mid-range products, family-oriented services, and value-driven marketing strategies.
 Promotions emphasizing quality, practicality, and long-term value are likely to resonate well with this group.